 - Development of executive skills – It allows the employee to perform task individually, giving them invaluable exposure.
 This individual performance creates an environment where an individual can enhance their expertise, take ownership & more significant responsibilities, and be suitable for promotion.

-- Promotes growth – Decentralization also allows the heads of the department to work independently.
+- Promotes growth – Decentralisation also allows the heads of the department to work independently.
 This independence helps the department to grow, have a healthy competition between other departments.
 Ultimately, the competition will lead to an improvement and enhancement in productivity.

 You might also want to know: What is Marketing Mix?